 Australian Boxherd

-The highly intelligent, medium-sized Australian Boxherd is an energetic and devoted hybrid between a Boxer and an Australian Shepherd.
+The highly intelligent, medium-sized Australian Boxherd is an energetic and devoted mix between a Boxer and an Australian Shepherd.
 Both of their parent breeds are hard-working dogs.
-Australian Shepherds are herding canines and Boxers have backgrounds as hunters and guards.
-Mix them together and you will have a pup that is eager to learn, eager to please, and eager to work!
+Australian Shepherds are herding canines, and Boxers have backgrounds as hunters and guard dogs.
+Mix them together, and you will have a pup that is eager to learn, please, and work.

 Box Heeler